-1.1 That the annual assessment of the Council's Local Code of Corporate Governance for 2012/13 is approved.
+1.1 That the annual assessment of the Council's Local Code of Corporate Governance for 2013/14 is approved.

-1.2 That progress on the work plan for 2012/13 is approved.
+1.2 That progress on the work plan for 2013/14 is approved.

-2.1 To provide the annual detailed assessment of the Council's Local Code of Corporate Governance, together with progress on the work plan contained in the statutory Governance Statement.
+2.1 To provide an annual assessment against the Council's Local Code of Corporate Governance, together with progress on the work plan contained in the statutory Governance Statement.

 - 3.1 The current Local Code of Corporate Governance was adopted by the Council in 2008.
 It is based on a best practice document and principles which were founded by the professional organisations SOLACE and CIPFA.
-The local code provides evidence of how the Council has fulfilled or intends to fulfil its commitment to corporate governance. - 3.2 Under its terms of reference, the Committee is required to review progress in relation to compliance against six core principles on which the Code is based.
+The local code provides evidence of how the Council has fulfilled or intends to fulfil its commitment to corporate governance. - 3.2 Under its terms of reference, the Committee is required to review compliance against six core principles on which the Code is based.
 These principles and the local action plan are a fundamental part of the Council's Annual Governance Statement; this is subject to External Audit review as part of the annual accounts process.